Schools and Programs

-Step 2: Choice Lottery Window - From November 18, 2019 through December 4, 2019, parents/guardians go to their first choice school to secure and complete a choice form for up to three schools and leave the form at the first choice school.
+Step 2: Choice Lottery Window - From November 15, 2021 through December 1, 2021, parents/guardians go to their first choice school to complete a choice form for up to three schools (this form is not available online).
 Parents receive a copy of the choice form with the number to later check the lottery results.
-Order of receipt of form during lottery window does not impact selection.
-(Note: Parents of 5K students for 2020-21 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration.
+Order of receipt of form during lottery window does not affect selection.
+(Note: Parents of 5K students for 2022-23 should submit choice requests during the Choice Lottery Window, and not wait until kindergarten registration.
 This includes parents who already have a sibling at the school.
-Space is the determining factor whether a child is granted a slot.))
+Space is the determining factor whether a child is granted a slot.)

-Step 3: Lottery Results Posted - No later than Wednesday, February 12, 2020, lottery results by grade for each school will be posted on the GCS website.
-Results provide the order of lottery selection by grade for each school.
-Names are not listed.
-Parents can access results by using their choice form number.
-Space by grade level will later determine the choice assignments.
-Students selecting a school as a higher choice have priority over students selecting the school as a lower choice.
+Step 3: Lottery Results Posted - No later than Wednesday, February 9, 2022, lottery results reflecting the numerical order of applicants will be posted on the GCS website.
+Results provide the order of applicants by grade for each school only and do not reflect assignment or approval.
+This list is static and does not reflect waitlist number(s) after initial choice allocations.
+Parents can access lottery numerical order results by using their choice form number.
+Later, available space by grade level will determine the choice assignments for each school.
+Requests submitted January 3, 3022 or later are not posted.

 Order of Lottery Assignments (Based on space availability)

-- Students with siblings who will return to the requested school on Change in Assignment Choice for the upcoming school year have first priority of assignment to their #1 choice school.
+- Students with siblings who will return to the requested school on Change in Assignment Choice for the upcoming school year have first priority of assignment to their #1 choice school if space is available.

 - Students from overcrowded schools may be given the next priority.
 Decisions made yearly.

 Step 5: Waiting Lists Established - Students who are not assigned to a requested choice school will be placed on a waiting list for each requested school.
 If space becomes available at the requested school(s), students on the waiting list are assigned based on their established ranking from the waiting list.
-This process will continue through the first ten days of the 2020-21 school year.
+This process will continue through the first eight days of the 2022-23 school year.